EhmaUgbogo/OtpinVerification/README.md

 ### Styling Used Underneath
-OtpinDialogCreator uses the following attr and styles under the hood that you can easily replace yours with
+OtpinDialogCreator uses the following attr and styles under the hood with values that you can easily adjut to suit your brand

 ```xml
     <!-- TextAppearance-->